Daqarta

 You can use this sequence as a melodic motif or theme, which you can then modify to allow subtle or dramatic changes over time.

-You can copy the original to multiple buffers, modify each differently, and then use Input Select to play them in each in turn but still keep the original to be able to return to the theme.
+You can copy the original to multiple buffers, modify each differently, and then use Input Select to play them each in turn but still keep the original to be able to return to the theme.

 Or you can make only one copy which you keep modifying as it plays, periodically refreshing it from the original before embarking on a new series of modifications.